CocoaPods/guides.cocoapods.org/source/using/getting-started.html.md

 ---
 title: Getting Started
-description: This is a guide that describes setting up CocoaPods and integrating with your first project.
+description: This is a guide for setting up CocoaPods and working with your first project.
 ---

 ## What is CocoaPods